 Non-professional publications included a regular trivia column in Western New York Mensa’s Mensana while I was a college student, two years’ worth of editorials and incidental articles in Greater New York Mensa’s Mphasis, four years’ worth of President’s columns in Mphasis, and two years’ worth of Membership Officer columns in Mphasis.
 In other words, a lot of words in Mensa publications.

-The attached pages break out of my writings: books, short fiction, and short nonfiction / essays.
+The attached pages break out of my writings: books, short fiction, short nonfiction, and essays and opinion.